Moʻolelo Hawaiian Storytelling

 Kū Kahakalau is a Native Hawaiian educator, researcher, cultural practitioner, grassroots activist, songwriter, and expert in Hawaiian language, history, and culture.
 Kū-A-Kanaka LLC has partnered with Native Hawaiian Philanthropy and Michael Palmieri to develop an immersive Hawaiian Storytelling Screenplay Writing program that incorporates Kahakalau's “Pedagogy of Aloha.”

-The Music Video Production projectʻs goal is to provide Maui youth with hands-on training opportunities in all aspects involved in developing a music video.
-Through this digital storytelling format, youth will gain skills in songwriting, Hawaiian history, videography, editing, and final production.
+The Youth Film Challengeʻs goal is to provide Maui and State-wide youth with workshops to help create content grounded in Hawaiian culture and values.
+Through this digital storytelling format, youth will gain skills in Hawaiian culture and history, storytelling, videography, editing, and final production.